Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 will always receive the data typecast to `char` (think of it as a bunch of bytes).

-The second argument is `int64_t* strides` which is an array containing the strides of the dimension that you're iterating over.
+The second argument is `int64_t* strides` which is an array containing the strides of each tensor in the dimension that you're iterating over.
 We can add this stride to the pointer received in order to reach the next element in the tensor.
 The last argument is `int64_t n` which is the size of the dimension being iterated over.

 The `for_each` loop will implicitly parallelize each iteration of `loop` if the size of each iteration is more than the value of `internal::GRAIN_SIZE`, which is a value